opennext-io/onpc-provisioning/README.md

 ### Step 5: Launch VMs to be provisioned

+IMPORTANT NOTE: like explained in Step 0 above, some of the tasks executed by the current step take a very long time and you need to adapt the Ansible environment variable in the exact same way on the infra-master node prior to run the following VM provisioning playbooks (ANSIBLE_SSH_ARGS).

 Once everything is deployed successfully, you can start a huge slave VM using:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~